 - Constant fear of abandonment

-- Might show contradictory mental state and behavior
+- Might show contradictory mental states and behavior

 - Stay anxious about others intentions